Barry J. Farber

 Barry J. Farber is an American entrepreneur, sales consultant, author, and talk show host.

 Career

 Farber has written eleven books, which have been translated into more than 25 languages with over one million copies sold.
-He is a monthly columnist for a while Entrepreneur magazine, and formerly hosted a television show called Diamonds in the Rough, and is current executive producer for the Jackie Mason Show, for which work he won 3 Telly Awards.
+He is a monthly columnist for a while Entrepreneur magazine, and formerly hosted a television show called Diamonds in the Rough, and was executive producer for the Jackie Mason Show, for which work he won 3 Telly Awards.

 He was the broker and agent for the $7 million Evel Knievel roller coaster that Six Flags Theme Parks launched the summer of 2008, and is literary agent for the autobiography of world champion skateboarder Andy Macdonald.